gzebrick/WD5ACP-WiFiPad/README.md

 when the top main menu button (Button 0) is pressed.
 There's also an automatic ON AIR display triggered but the RX ready light going out.
 (note the ON AIR display will also turn ON when the RX is muted - I may change this in a future release)

-Screen button locations are:
+Screen button locations are
   0
 1   2
 3   4
 5   6
 7   8
 Buttons can be programmed to send commands, including multiple commands in sequence (a macro) as well as read data from the radio and do conditional actions.
 Commands must match Kenwood PC commands as documented by Kenwood